-- Following approval by the Curriculum Council, the Curriculum Coordinator will submit an expedited Category II proposal in the Curricular Proposal System (CPS).
+- Following approval by the Curriculum Council, the Curriculum Coordinator will submit an expedited proposal in the Curricular Proposal System (CPS).

 - The Registrar’s Office then moves forward with implementation of the new course designator.

 - Once a course designator is approved, the academic unit seeking to convert their courses to the new designator will send the list of these courses to APAA.
-APAA will change the course designators via abbreviated Category II proposals, without the inclusion of syllabi.
+APAA will change the course designators via expedited proposals, without the inclusion of syllabi.

 Request for New or Changed Course Designator: